 The majority of shops can be found in either arde! (second floor) or Eki Marché (first floor).
 Keep in mind that Eki Marché is only accessible after tapping into the JR train line section of the station.

 In arde!, you’ll find various shops selling local snacks and specialties, along with a few lifestyle and fashion stores like Uniqlo and Daiso.
 Other notable shops include a pharmacy and a bookstore.
-In comparison, Eki Marché features a “Sweet Street”, another bookstore, a train-themed souvenir shop, and the official World Expo shop.
+In comparison, Eki Marché features a “Sweet Street”, another bookstore, and train-themed souvenir shop.

 Entertainment at Shin-Osaka Station

-Compared to Kyoto Station, Shin-Osaka Station doesn’t offer as much in terms of entertainment.
+Compared to Kyoto Station, which we have a survival guide for as well, Shin-Osaka Station doesn’t offer as much in terms of entertainment.
 It feels a lot more like a station for business commuters.
 While it has plenty of places to shop and eat at, you won’t find museums, arcades, or anything like that.

 If you have enough time to kill, you could head over to Osaka Station.
 Just a 8-minute ride on the Midōsuji Line, Osaka Station has more complexes surrounding it, including Osaka Grand Green and various rooftop gardens.